 Whether it’s local high school athletes around Oklahoma City or professional football players, anyone who suffers from repeated impacts to the head could be at risk of developing CTE.
 Based on studies confirming the existence of CTE, various athletes in contact sports are at the highest risk of CTE.

 - Football players

 - Rugby players

 Not everyone who has a blow to the head develops CTE.
-Not even everyone who has a concussion or other brain injury will develop CTE.
+Not even everyone who has a concussion, brain stem injury or other brain injury will develop CTE.
 While there is not much known about the progression of CTE, experts believe that the age of first head injuries, genetics, and the number of years of exposure to head trauma all play a role in whether someone might develop CTE.

 What You Can Do to Prevent CTE

 Although there is a lot that’s still unknown about CTE, we know it’s caused by chronic head impacts.
 If you’re playing contact sports, always wear protective headgear and all safety gear.

 If you do receive a head injury, seek medical attention right away.
 You may not be able to learn whether you have CTE, but you can receive treatment for concussions or a traumatic brain injury.
 Damage from brain injuries may not be apparent right away.
 You should always seek medical treatment after you’ve hit your head, even if you don’t think you are injured.

 Depending on the circumstances, you may want to speak to an Oklahoma City personal injury lawyer if you’ve received head injuries.
 While many activities causing CTE are voluntary, such as playing sports, faulty equipment designed to protect you or other factors could point to someone’s negligence as a cause of your injuries.

 Contact the Oklahoma City Brain Injury Lawyers at McGuire Law Firm Today for Free Consultation